2-Methoxynaphthalene

 2-Methoxynaphthalene, also called β-naphthol methyl ether, nerolin, or yara yara, is a stabilizer found in gunpowder, particularly smokeless gunpowders.
 It is soluble in alcohol, and insoluble in water and dipropylene glycol.

 Studies have also been done on the antiinflammatory effect of β-naphthol methyl ether and on how it behaves in time-resolved resonance Raman studies.

 Synthesis and uses

 Nerolin can be prepared by alkylation of β-naphthol with dimethyl sulfate.

+Alternative syntheses rely on the reaction of 2-Naphthol with iodomethane and KOH (Williamson ether synthesis), or by the reaction with methanol in concentrated sulfuric acid solution.

 It has a faint but persistent odor and used to be a scented compound found in soap and other products.

+Applications

+The Friedel–Crafts acylation with propionyl chloride gives 2-propionyl-6-methoxynaphthalene (Promen) [2700-47-2].
+This compound has known uses in the synthesis of Doisynoestrol & Methallenestril.

+Acetylation gives 2-Acetyl-6-methoxynaphthalene, which has historical use in the synthesis of Naproxen.

+Nerolin had found use in the synthesis of 6-Methoxy-1-tetralone [1078-19-9], which is a critical compound for manifold reasons.